2020 International Education Award Winners

 The International Education Awards recognize outstanding faculty, staff and students for their commitment to international education.
 Awards are given at the annual International Honorary Reception during International Education Week in November.

 Selection committees composed of individuals from across the university reviewed the nominations and decided award winners.
 Each recipient’s record of outstanding international contributions and accomplishments was recognized as worthy of distinction and inspiring to the students, staff and faculty of Georgia State.

 Dr. Jorge Martinez-Vazquez

-Dr. Jorge Martinez-Vazquez is a Regents Professor of Economics at Georgia State University and Director of the Cluster of Public Finance Centers at the Andrew Young School of Policy Studies.
+Dr. Jorge Martinez-Vazquez is a Regents Professor of Economics at Georgia State University and Director of the Public Finance Research Cluster at the Andrew Young School of Policy Studies.
 He has published over 25 books and numerous articles in academic journals.
 He has advised federal and state agencies in fiscal policy in the US and over 90 countries including China, Russia, Pakistan, Indonesia, and Mexico, and directed numerous fiscal reform projects, including the GSU $20 million USAID Fiscal Reform Project in Russia (1997-2000).
 He is the recipient of numerous prizes and awards, and he has directed or participated in more than 100 doctoral dissertations.

 Learn more about Dr. Jorge Martinez-Vazquez

 Learn more about the Sheth Distinguished Faculty Award for International Achievement

 Learn more about The Sheth Family Foundation’s endowment at Georgia State University